dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 discover the current configuration and modify that configuration.

 The SSE protocol targets a specific endpoint.
-In dCache, this endpoint is called the channel.
-It is expected that each client has its own channel: channels are not shared.
+In dCache, this endpoint for receiving events is called a channel.
+It is expected that each client will have its own channel: channels are not shared between clients.
 A client will create its own channel and then configures this channel to receive all events the client is interested in.

 Although it is not forbidden, a client could create multiple channels.
-However, this is both unnecessary and discouraged as each user is allowed only a limited number of channels.
+However, this is unnecessary, as a channel can receive any number of events of any type.
+Clients creating multiple channels is also discouraged, as each user is allowed only a limited number of channels.

 Storage events are grouped together into broadly similar types, called event types; for example, all events that simulate the Linux